eduardoquerido/VoxPulse-AI/README.md

-# 🗳️ VoxPulse-AI: 2026 Political Sentiment Monitor
+# 🗳️ VoxPulse-AI: 2026 Brazil's Political Sentiment Monitor

 **VoxPulse-AI** is an autonomous AI agent designed to capture and analyze voter sentiment in real-time.
-Powered by **Gemini 1.5 Flash**, it processes large volumes of social media data and news to identify electoral trends, toxicity spikes, and key campaign themes.
+Powered by **Gemini 2.5 Flash** and **Groq Cloud**, it processes large volumes of social media data and news to identify electoral trends, toxicity spikes, and key campaign themes.

 ---

 ## 🎯 Project Overview
 In a polarized electoral landscape, understanding the "digital pulse" is crucial.
-This POC (Proof of Concept) demonstrates how autonomous agents can replace manual monitoring by browsing the web, synthesizing public opinion, and generating actionable insights for campaign coordinators or political analysts.
+This project demonstrates how autonomous agents can replace manual monitoring by browsing the web, synthesizing public opinion, and generating actionable insights for campaign coordinators or political analysts.

+While currently focused on the Brazilian political landscape, it can be easily adapted to other scenarios with minimal effort.

 ## 🚀 Key Features
 * **Autonomous Web Research:** Scans the web for recent mentions of candidates, parties, or specific hashtags.